 Fall black bear hunting can be done over bait or as a chance encounter add on to any moose or caribou bunt.
 Required things to bring should include bug netting, flashlight, fishing rod, rain suit, knee high rubber boots and or hiking boots and warm clothing.

-Spring bear season opens on May 9, 2016 and ends July 9, 2016.
+Spring bear season now opens on May 1st and ends July 15th each year.
 Fall season starts on the second Saturday in September for rifle hunters and two weeks prior for bow hunters.
 It ends the first Sunday in November.